random-access-storage/random-access-file/README.md

 #### `file.del(offset, length, callback)`

 Delete a portion of the file.
-If deleting from the offset to the end of the file, the file is truncated at the offset.
-Otherwise, any partial file blocks in the deleted portion are zeroed and, if the file is sparse, the remaining file blocks unlinked.
+Any partial file blocks in the deleted portion are zeroed and, if the file is sparse, the remaining file blocks unlinked in-place.

+#### `file.truncate(offset, callback)`

+Truncate the file length to this offset.

 #### `file.stat(callback)`